List of The Daily Show recurring segments: Mess O' Potamia/Crisis in Israfghyianonanaq/The Futile Crescent (2003–2015, 2024)

+The segment returned as "The Futile Cresent" on February 26, 2024.

+In My Opinion (November 22, 2023-present)

+Much like Lewis Black's "Back in Black," In My Opinion features a guest commentator opining on a certain topic.
+Instead of utilizing just one commentator, however, the segment has featured various voices making a special appearance, including previous TDS guest hosts John Leguizamo, Leslie Jones, and Charlamagne tha God, as well as Ricky Velez, Nick Offerman, and Laverne Cox.

+Sports War (May 15, 2024-present)

+Sports War finds two TDS correspondents arguing over developments in the world of sports.
+Unlike the previous "I Apologize for Talking While You Were Talking" and its homage to Pardon the Interruption, here money is also on the debaters' minds, as they offer viewers humorous spread betting lines on possible outcomes (the segment is literally "brought to you by Gambling") in addition to talking brashly about the topics and each other.
+Ronny Chieng and Jordan Klepper have been the primary "Sports War" combatants during its history, though Michael Kosta filled in for Klepper during an August 2024 edition of the segment, and Desi Lydic filled in for Chieng in November 2024.

 Past recurring Noah-era segments

 Today's Future Now (October 7, 2015 – May 16, 2017)

 Today's Future Now is a segment hosted by correspondent Ronny Chieng, which takes a look at and reviews technological trends.
 The first segment, airing on October 7, 2015, was Chieng's debut on The Daily Show as a correspondent.

 The segment has reviewed tech such as virtual reality, artificial intelligence, smart technology and flying cars.

 What the Actual Fact (November 11, 2015 – January 23, 2017)

 What the Actual Fact is a fact-checking segment, usually analysing speeches from political figures or events.

 The segment is hosted by Desi Lydic (once with Jessica Williams) and involves her standing in-front of a screen.
 A clip/soundbite is shown where a politician is making a statement that is false (or is misleading in some way).
 Desi then deconstructs the lie and gives it a humorous rating on a joke scale.

 On January 23, 2017, the segment reviewed the Trump Administrations first press briefing.
 Due to the Kellyanne Conway's gaffe about alternative facts, the segment was renamed What The Alternative Fact.
 In this segment, Lydic went through and satirically and sarcastically rated all of Trump's falsehoods as true, by justifying them with "alternative facts".